Our Education Consultants

 Scholar Co. is owned and operated by Bridget Allen.
 Bridget attended Yale University from which she graduated with honors in Political Science.
 Bridget has been tutoring and advising on high school and college admissions since her time in New Haven.

-Since Scholar Co.'s inception in 2005, Bridget has established more than twelve years of full-time experience as an education consultant and private college counselor in the Bay Area.
+Since Scholar Co.'s inception in 2005, Bridget has established more than thirteen years of full-time experience as an independent admissions consultant in the Bay Area.
 She specializes in college placement and application support and has extensive background in standardized test preparation, writing instruction, high school advising, and various levels of academic tutoring.

 Alex graduated magna cum laude from Harvard University, where he majored in Music.
 He received fellowships to spend the year after college in India, where he studied North Indian music and the Hindi language.
 He returned to the U.S. to pursue graduate studies in Music at NYU, on a teaching fellowship.
 As a music theory teacher at NYU, Alex received the Dean’s Outstanding Student Teaching Award in the Humanities, underscoring his love of helping students make sense of technical and arcane subject matter.
 Beyond academia, Alex worked for several years as the music director for Playground Sessions, a music-education software company.
 His job involved designing educational content, facilitating communication between the company’s musicians and programmers, and hanging out occasionally with Quincy Jones.